Canterbury Dance Festival

 10. Competitors should report backstage at least fifteen minutes before their class is due to commence, and be dressed to perform at the start of their class.
 Competitors must dance in order of the programme.
 Failure to comply may lead to disqualification (unless pre-arranged with Organiser).

-11. The title of the dance will be announced if it is written down and handed to the tape collection point before the competitor dances.
+11. The title of the dance will be announced if it is written down and handed to the CD collection point before the competitor dances.
 If there is a short synopsis, this may not exceed thirty words.

 12. Pointe work is not allowed for competitors under the age of thirteen years.
 Acrobatic work is prohibited but gymnastic dance is permitted, provided it is combined with a modern dance technique.